 Equity Pledge Agreements.
 Pursuant to the Equity Pledge Agreements among Beijing WFOE, each of the VIEs and the shareholders of each of the VIEs, those shareholders have pledged 100% equity interest in the VIEs to Beijing WFOE to guarantee the performance by the VIEs and its shareholders of their obligations under the Shareholders' Voting Rights Proxy Agreements, the Equity Pledge Agreements and the Exclusive Business Corporation Agreements.
 If the VIEs or those shareholders breach their contractual obligations under these agreements, Beijing WFOE, as pledgee, will have the right to dispose of the pledged equity interests in the VIEs and will have priority in receiving the proceeds from such disposal.
-Those shareholders also agree that, unless the contractual obligations as defined in the Equity Pledge Agreements are fully performed by them or the secured debts under the Equity Pledge Agreements are paid in full (whichever later), they will not dispose of the pledged equity interests or create or allow any encumbrance on the pledged equity interests.
+Those shareholders also agree that, unless the contractual obligations as defined in the Equity Pledge Agreements are fully performed by them or the secured debts under the Equity Pledge Agreements are paid in full (whichever later), they will not dispose of the pledged equity interests.
 We have completed the registration of the pledge of equity interests in Beijing Ying Zhong Tong and Shenzhen Xiaoying with the competent administration for market regulation.
-As of the date of this annual report, the pledge of equity interest in Shenzhen Tangren and the pledge of equity interest in Shenzhen Tangren and the pledge of equity Shenzhen Beier.
+As of the date of this annual report, the pledge of equity interest in Shenzhen Beier have not been registered with the competent administration for market regulation and we may not be able to register the pledge of equity in Shenzhen Tangren and the pledge in of equity Shenzhen Beier.